-The entry-level Kia Carnival S comes riding on a set of 17-inch alloy wheels, and receives automatic LED headlights with daytime running lamps, air conditioning, adaptive cruise control, a rear-view camera with rear parking sensors, seating for eight people, an adjustable steering wheel, 4.2-inch digital instrument cluster and an 8.0-inch infotainment system fitted with wireless Apple CarPlay & Android Auto, paired with a six-speaker sound system.
+The entry-level Kia Carnival S comes riding on a set of 17-inch alloys and receives LED headlights & daytime running lamps, adaptive cruise control, a rear-view camera with parking sensors, an eight-seat layout, Kia’s safety equipment suite, a 4.2-inch driver’s display and an 8.0-inch infotainment system with Apple CarPlay & Android Auto.

-Opting for the Carnival Si adds features like a set of 18-inch alloys, LED tail lights, front-mounted parking sensors, dual-zone climate control, a leather-wrapped steering wheel and gear lever, as well as an upgraded 12.3-inch infotainment system and eight-speaker sound system.
+Stepping up to the Carnival Si adds a set of 18-inch alloys, an upgraded 12.3-inch infotainment system with sat-nav, dual-zone climate control, LED tail lights, a leather-wrapped steering wheel and gear lever, front parking sensors and an eight-speaker sound system.

 Adaptive cruise control